johanneswieland/MPC2001/README.md

 ## Required Packages

 For a list of required python packages see requirements.txt (running `make install' should automatically install the required packages).
+In addition to the packages in requirements.txt, some users have had to install fastparquet directly.

 STATA packages: